snigdha-sukun/four-card-feature-section/README.md

 ### Useful resources

-- [Example resource 1](https://www.example.com) - This helped me for XYZ reason.
-I really liked this pattern and will use it going forward.
+- [Grid Garden](https://codepip.com/games/grid-garden/) - This was a fun game to practice grid fundamentals.
-- [Example resource 2](https://www.example.com) - This is an amazing article which helped me finally understand XYZ.
-I'd recommend it to anyone still learning this concept.
+- [Flexbox Froggy](https://flexboxfroggy.com/) - This was a fun game to practice flexbox fundamentals.

 ## Author